8. Creating Functions¶

 Here’s where it gets complicated.

-A more confusing rule is accessing variables created outside of the
+A more confusing rule is how to access variables created outside of the

 f() function, and